 Benefits of the Cloud

 There have been many advances in the IT industry over recent years and none more prevalent than the ever increasing adoption of the cloud.
-This presents many significant opportunities for the modern Treasurer from increased efficiency, greater data accuracy all delivered in a more time efficient manner, giving better informed decision making and reduced overheads.
+This presents many significant opportunities for the modern treasurer from increased efficiency, greater data accuracy and security all delivered in a more time efficient manner, leading to better informed decision making and reduced overheads.

-In 2010, companies spent 18 working days per month managing on-site software updates and security.
-But cloud computing suppliers do the server maintenance, software maintenance and upgrades – including security updates –themselves, freeing up time and resources to focus on core business functions and other tasks.
+In 2014, companies spent 18 working days per month managing on-site software updates and security.
+But cloud computing suppliers do the server maintenance, software maintenance and upgrades including security updates themselves using specialist and industry leading practices, freeing up time and resources to focus on core business functions and other tasks.

 Cloud computing services are typically pay as you go, so there’s no need for capital expenditure at all.
 And because cloud computing is much faster to deploy, businesses have minimal project start-up costs and predictable ongoing operating expenses.

 Cloud computing increases collaboration by allowing all employees to synchronise to a single information source.
 It allows staff to work on documents and shared applications simultaneously or elect to follow colleagues and data sources to receive critical updates, automatically as they happen.
 A survey by Frost & Sullivan found that companies which invested in collaboration technology had a 400% return on investment.